Managing Slicers in Present Pro

 • Multi Select Buttons: Adds multi-select buttons.

-• Note: Date-Time Pickers are only supported for SQL models.
+• Date-Time Pickers are only supported for SQL models.
 This functionality is not currently supported for MS OLAP, Tabular, or SAP BW.

 Adding Slicers to a presentation